eraofchaos/eraofchaos.github.io/Emblem/Gear of Time.md

 ---
 title: "Holy Emblem - Gear of Time"
 permalink: /Emblem/Gear of Time/
-excerpt: "Holy Emblem - Goodness - Gear of Time"
+excerpt: "Era of Chaos Gear of Time.
+Gear of Time.
+Era of Chaos Holy Emblem Gear of Time.
+Era of Chaos Goodness Gear of Time"
-last_modified_at: 2021-02-02
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Gear of Time.md"
 toc: false
 classes: wide